human-pangenomics/hprc-tutorials/assembly/genomics_aotearoa/pages/day3a_assembly_qc.md

 That shouldn't take too long to run.

-Let's make a slurm script (`run_merqury.sl`) to run the actual merqury program with the following contents:
+Use your text editor of choice to make a slurm script (`run_merqury.sl`) to run the actual merqury program with the following contents:
 ```
 #!/bin/bash -e